Azure/aks-engine-azurestack/docs/community/developer-guide.md

   -h, --help                 help for aks-engine
       --show-default-model   Dump the default API model to stdout

-Use "aks-engine [command] --help" for more information about a command.
+Use "aks-engine-azurestack [command] --help" for more information about a command.
 ```

 [Here's a quick demo video showing the dev/build/test cycle with this setup.](https://www.youtube.com/watch?v=lc6UZmqxQMs)

 ### Building on Windows, OSX, and Linux

-If the above docker container conveniences don't work for your developer environment, below is per-platform guidance to help you set up your local dev environment manually to build an `aks-engine` binary from source.
+If the above docker container conveniences don't work for your developer environment, below is per-platform guidance to help you set up your local dev environment manually to build an `aks-engine-azurestack` binary from source.

-Building an `aks-engine` binary from source has a few requirements for each of the platforms.
+Building an `aks-engine-azurestack` binary from source has a few requirements for each of the platforms.
 Download and install the prerequisites for your platform: Windows, Linux, or Mac:

 #### Windows